See how SoFi and Best Egg — two top online lenders — stack up side-by-side.

 To qualify for a personal loan through SoFi, you must have good to excellent credit.
 You must be employed or have an offer of employment that begins within 90 days.
 You must also be an American citizen or permanent US resident and at least the age of majority in your state.

-To qualify for a Best Egg personal loan, you must have good to excellent credit (most approved borrowers have credit scores in the 700s).
+To qualify for a Best Egg personal loan, you must have good to excellent credit.
 You must be at least the age of majority in your state, hold a valid bank account in your name and be an American citizen or a permanent US resident.

 An overview of SoFi and Best Egg